OlimilO1402/Sys_Version/README.md

 The 2 functions we need are:
 * a public member function "Equals" where we just hand over the "other" object and
 * a private function "IsGreaterOrEqual" where we give two objects;
-  this functions could also be static/shared in a standard module ...
+  this function could also be static/shared in a standard module ...

 ...and all the other operator-functions are just combinations of this two functions.